National Disaster Response Force: Community-based disaster preparedness

-State-wise numbers of community volunteers trained by NDRF

 In 2008, NDRF embarked in a big way on community capacity building and public awareness programmes in Bihar, which included training of vulnerable people and officials in various districts.
 NDRF carried out three-day flood preparedness training programmes for a month in 15 vulnerable districts (Bhagalpur, East Champaran, Vaishali, Munger, Muzaffarpur, Saharsa, Madhepura, Khagaria, Begusarai, Darbhanga, Madhubani, Patna, Sitamarhi, Samastipur and Sheohar) of Bihar before monsoon season at district/Block levels.
 More than 15,000 village volunteers, local people, students, State Police, and also Central and State Government personnel participated in the programme.

 NDRF also conducts regular mock exercises on various disasters like cyclone, flood, earthquake, NBC emergencies, mass casualty management etc. Participation in such exercises on the one hand improve the professionalism of NDRF personnel to tackle the real emergency situations and on the other provides an opportunity to interact with various State Government officials and to develop cordial relations with them that can be of great help during response to actual disasters.

-As of 31 March 2010, NDRF had trained more than 650,000 community volunteers throughout the country.
+As of 31 March 2010, NDRF had trained more than 6.5 lakh community volunteers throughout the country.

 Workshops and exhibitions

 NDRF Bn Pune put up an exhibition of International standard at TechFest 2010 (the annual International Science and Technology Festival of IIT Mumbai) and organised demonstrations on Heli-Rescue, Collapsed Structure Search & Rescue, High-Rise Building Rescue and Dog Show between 22 and 24 January 2010 aimed at generate awareness among the visitors.

 TechFest 2010 was inaugurated by Gen N. C. Vij, Honourable vice-chairman, NDMA.
 This three-day event witnessed more than 70,000 visitors, 15,000 participants, nearly 2000 colleges and approximately 5000 members of Industry and academia.
-The exhibition and demonstrations of NDRF were highly appreciated by the visitors.

-Some of the important exhibitions organised by NDRF are as below:
+The force has put on numerous other exhibitions and promotional events.